Why should I sign in?

 LibrarySearch results can be transferred to both EndNote Web and EndNote desktop.

 To transfer individual results to EndNote, click on the Find & Request, Details, or Reviews & Tags tab beneath the search result.
-Then click on Send to in the top right-hand corner of the new window within the results list.
+Then click on Actions in the top right-hand corner of the new window within the results list.

 - To export to EndNote Web choose EndNote Web from the drop down menu.
 EndNote Web will automatically open in a new window.
 Login to your EndNote Web account and you will see a message confirming the result has transferred.
 Click on My References in EndNote Web to see the result in your unfiled folder.